 - Mimicking mama.
-These 10 month old babies are clever little things and are watching your every move!
+These 10-month-old babies are clever little things and are watching your every move!
 Don’t be surprised if they start reaching for your phone and putting it to their ear, pointing to what they want, trying to put your shoes on their feet, or pointing the remote at the TV and pressing some buttons.
 They might even start waving hello or blowing kisses.
 So cute!

 - Easily overstimulated.
 If you notice some slightly strange behaviors, like rocking while they’re sitting up, grinding their teeth, or hair-pulling, it might be a sign they’re overstimulated.
 Try a quiet cuddle with a simple book or some nursery rhymes to calm them down.
 They might want to act like a toddler now, but they’re still babies at heart and can be easily overwhelmed.

-Don’t miss: 10 month old Baby Activities
+Don’t miss: 10-Month-Old Baby Activities

-What to feed 10 month old baby
+What to feed 10-month-old baby

-10 month old baby food ideas and quantities will vary between each day and each child as they start to develop their own tastes and preferences.
+10-month-old baby food ideas and quantities will vary between each day and each child as they start to develop their own tastes and preferences.

 Well, it’s a difficult question to answer, and will probably vary.
 One day they might eat ¼ cup of oatmeal at breakfast, but the next day, not even a taste.
 All you can do is keep offering.

 Of course, just keep everything safe – no whole nuts or grapes or anything that may be a choking hazard – and be sure to keep a close eye on them at every mealtime.

 When it comes to milk, if you’re breastfeeding, you’re probably still offering 3 or 4 feeds (or more) per day, and it’s up to you and your baby to decide whether to start weaning or not.
 If you’re bottle-feeding, expect to offer them between 24-30 ounces of milk per day.

-You and your 10 month old baby
+You and your 10-month-old baby

 Try to use this time to take care of yourself, whether that’s a nap for mama too, a quick Netflix session, or a healthy solo lunch.

-🤰 Read next: 11 Month Old Baby: Milestones & Development
+🤰 Read next: 11-Month-Old Baby: Milestones & Development